bolek42/bolek42.github.io/sca/arduino.md

+---
+title: "CPA Attack against DES using SDR"
+description: "A Correlation Power analysis on an Arduino using electromagnetic emanation against DES"
+---

 ## Leakage
 Also embedded devices are vulnerable to EM attacks.
 A small loop antenna can be used to pick up such signals.